Modeling Scale-free Graphs with Hyperbolic Geometry for Knowledge-aware Recommendation: Conclusion and Future Works

 In this paper, we propose a KG-enhanced recommendation model, namely LKGR, which learns the embeddings of users and items as well as the KG entities in the hyperbolic space.
 We propose a knowledge-aware attention mechanism on the Lorentzian manifold to discriminate the contribution of graph node informativeness, which is followed by multi-layer aggregation for high-order information propagation.
 The experimental results over three real-world datasets not only validate the performance improvements of LKGR over recent state-of-the-art solutions, but also demonstrate the effectiveness of all proposed model components.

 As for the future works, there are two potential directions: (1) since all existing works unify the user-item interactions and the KG into a static graph, while in practice, users and items usually contain temporal and dynamic interactions.
 How to simultaneously learn the graph structure and temporal information in a unified framework is a good direction to work on.
-(2) Hyperbolic modeling mainly aims to learn the real scale-free data with the power-law distribution.
-So it is worth exploring other application scenarios in information retrieval~\cite{zhang2019doc2hash,fan2019graph}, such that hyperbolic modeling can well learn the embedding of interrelated data with less distortion.
+(2) It is worth exploring other application scenarios with hyperbolic geometry for performance improvement, e.g., information retrieval~\cite{zhang2019doc2hash} and language processing~\cite{gao2020discern,li2020unsupervised}, such that hyperbolic modeling can well learn the embedding of interrelated data with less distortion.